-The literature reports values for P{RT} , P{AC} , and P{ZZ} [5].
-P{S1} and P{MW} were determined empirically in our lab.
-P{S2} is simply the result of our geophone being a self-powered sensor.
-F{DC} , F{MC} , D{DC} , and D{MC} are taken from the authors' experience with the ACM application.
+The literature reports values for $P{RT}$ , $P{AC}$ , and $P{ZZ}$ [5]. $P{S1}$ and $P{MW}$ were determined empirically in our lab. $P{S2}$ is the result of our geophone being a self-powered sensor. $F{DC}$ , $F{MC}$ , $D{DC}$ , and $D{MC}$ are taken from our experience with the ACM application.

 We now illustrate the impact of changing the parameters appearing in our models for a number of applications, sensors, and sensor network node architectures.
 As indicated in Section 2, some researchers have considered the use of reduced and/or predictive duty cycling in order to reduce power consumption.
-These approaches cannot be used in applications for which missing short events is unacceptable and events have durations that are short compared to the proposed duty cycle period; note that the period must not be short because initializing a Mote carries overhead.
+These approaches cannot be used in applications for which missing events is unacceptable and events have durations that are short compared to the proposed duty cycle period; note that the period must not be short because initializing a mote carries overhead.
 Even if missing some events is acceptable, in most applications it is not desirable.

 Figure 5 displays the battery life of a sensor network node used in the ACM structural integrity monitoring application as a function of the average number of events per day and the tolerable probability of missing each event.
-We used a typical battery life of 2,600 mAH for each of the AA alkaline cells.
-This graph compares three approaches: (1) the proposed lucid dreaming approach, a similar approach using the lowest-power analog wake-up hardware for event-driven applications (2.64 mW) we have found in the literature [12], and a duty cycling approach.
+We used a typical battery life of 2.600 mAH for each of the AA alkaline cells.
+This graph compares three approaches: (1) the proposed lucid dreaming approach, a similar approach using the lowest-power analog wake-up hardware for event-driven applications (2.64 mW) we were able to find in the literature [12], and a duty cycling approach.
 The lucid dreaming and 2.64 mW sensor approaches are guaranteed to detect all events.
 If events are not predictable, the probability, per event, that the duty cycling approach misses an event is directly related to the proportion of time the system is inactive.
 As demonstrated in the figure, lucid dreaming consistently outperforms the 2.64 mW sensor approach by well over an order of magnitude.
 It has lower power consumption than the duty cycling approach except when the number of events per day is extremely high, i.e., over 1,000, and the acceptable event miss probability is very high, i.e., over 0.9.
 For the ACM application, the expected number of events per day is 10.
 In this application, the use of lucid dreaming increases the battery life of the application from 10.91 days to 2,669 days, i.e., the battery life is bounded only by the shelf life of the AA batteries used to power the sensor nodes.

 The current Crossbow port of TinyOS supports the use of low power states for the processor and radio between the individual samples in a series.
 During bench tests, this resulted in lower average power consumption during sampling than reported for a MICA2 with a continuously-active microcontroller.
-However, even if we assume that the power consumption if P{AC} is reduced to 1/10 the reported value, the Mote-Wake hardware still increase the battery life in the ACM application by 92.6×.
+However, even if we assume that the power consumption, $P{AC}$ , is reduced to 1/10 the reported value, the Shake 'n Wake hardware still increases the battery life in the ACM application by 92.6×.

 Next, we model schemes in which the arrival of events is predicted.
-In such schemes, the Mote predicts the interval to the next event, and then puts itself to sleep for that interval.
-Any such predictor will produce both false negatives (not predicting an event that does occur in the interval) and false positives (predicting an event that does not occur in the interval).
-False negatives decrease power consumption (because the Mote is not awakened) and increase the miss rate (because it should be).
-False positives increase the power consumption (because the Mote is awakened when it should not be) and do not affect the miss rate (because we assume the awakened Mote can determine that the event has been falsely predicted.
+In such schemes, the mote predicts the interval to the next event, and then puts itself to sleep for that interval.
+Any such predictor will produce both false negatives and false positives.
+A false negative is the failure to predict an event that does occur in the interval.
+A false positive is the